Staff

 Peter Brummel

-Peter is a freshman in college with an interest in paleoanthropology.
+Peter is a sophomore in college with an interest in paleoanthropology.
 For several years, he has been working with Dr. Todd Wood on baraminological studies of human and ape fossils.
 He enjoys studying minerals and fossils, and has a college collection with thousands of specimens.
 Peter also runs a small YouTube channel where he discusses young-earth creationism and fossils.
 Click here to see all articles written by Peter.

 Jake Ramgren